Experience Magic Firsthand By Planning a Disney Cruise Vacation

 There’s even a special single-rider water slide on Magic, called the Aquadunk, which is a see-through body slide that drops nearly three stories and will have you twisting and turning all over the ship.

-Aside from slightly better rooms, one of the most popular amenities is their Aquaduck slide, which is a two person water slide like the one on the Magic, except it drops four decks, has a lazy river, and lights up at night.
+Aside from slightly better rooms, one of the most popular amenities is their Aquaduck slide, which is a 2-person water slide like the one on the Magic, except it drops four decks, has a lazy river, and lights up at night.

 All of the ships sail to the Caribbean except the Disney Dream, which only goes to the Bahamas and Disney’s private island, Castaway Cay.
 If you’re looking for something a little different, the Wonder sails to Alaska and the Magic sails to European destinations that either start there or end there via a transatlantic cruise.